jkaewprateep/IBM-Data-Warehousing-Capstone-Project/README.md

 ### SQL Statement - aggregate tails data ###
 🦭💬 When group aggregate and concatenate command is not enough you may be familiar with pre-grouping and taking, you can perform grouping at the tail of the dataset return from a select statement by CUBE ROLLUP that saves time to build the request and response command without command concatenation or create a temporary table, material table or views. </br>
-🦭💬  IT requirements negotiations temporary views and single object are not allowed in the system, ALL objects need schemas and concatenate selection required to have views and schemas their own. </br>
+🦭💬  IT requirements negotiations temporary views and single objects are not allowed in the system, ALL objects need schemas, and concatenate selection is required to have views and schemas their own. </br>

 <p align="center" width="100%">
     <img width="47%" src="https://github.com/jkaewprateep/IBM-Data-Warehousing-Capstone-Project/blob/main/cube.png">